 In the Spheres Immersion experience, macro 4K footage of selected plants in the collection move in slow, intentionally soothing motion across the video panorama, complemented by a rich generative soundscape created by composer Jesse Solomon Clarke and software engineer Scott Thiessen.

-As each plant sequence is introduced, the name and part of the world it is from is displayed.
-Simultaneously, in several areas, interpretive zones appear as pools of light—they are cues for visitors to step into, where a sensor triggers an ultrasonic speaker to deliver voice descriptions of the plants on view.
+As each plant sequence is introduced, the name and part of the world it is from are displayed.
+Simultaneously, in several areas, interpretive zones appear as pools of light—they are cues for visitors to step into the pools, where ultrasonic speakers deliver voiceover descriptions of the plants on view.

-“We found that the plant story content was so interesting that we really needed to find a way to showcase it,” recounts Gabe Kean, founder and principal of Belle & Wissell, Co.
-“The media had to function in multiple ways—passively and for groups—so we had to find something that could deliver additional content concurrently and the light pools were a surprisingly intuitive solution.”
+“We found that each plant had an interesting story, so we really needed to find a unique method to showcase those narratives,” recounts Gabe Kean, founder and principal of Belle & Wissell, Co.
+“The media had to function in multiple ways—as an ambient experience, but also to deliver a layer of interpretive content to an individual or group.
+We ultimately used an approach that could deliver the additional voiceover content concurrently, and the light pools were a surprisingly intuitive solution.”

 The special speakers use ultrasonic waves, having the effect to a user of someone whispering in their ear.
 The design team chose them specifically for the “experiential feel.”
-The Immersion experience includes four plant film sequences and a tour sequence totaling over 40 minutes of content but is edited to feel meaningful no matter the viewing time.
+The Immersion experience includes an array of plant film sequences and Spheres tour sequences totaling over 40 minutes of content, but it is edited to feel meaningful no matter the viewing time.

-Positioned around Spheres Immersion are five clustered modular displays designed in small, easy-to-move pieces that are joined by hidden magnets.
-Each “Spheres Discovery Station” offers insight into an aspect of the Amazon Spheres story.
+Positioned around Spheres Immersion are five clustered modular exhibits designed in small, easy-to-move pieces that are joined by hidden magnets.
+Each includes an enhanced touch interactive, or “Spheres Discovery Station,” offering insight into an aspect of the Amazon Spheres story.

-In addition to being “on brand,” the Discovery Stations are delightfully hands-on; they are equipped with both physical and touchscreen interactives appropriate for all ages.
+In addition to being “on brand,” the modular exhibits are delightfully hands-on; they are also equipped with physical interactives appropriate for all ages.
 “We wanted to engage visitors in a more meaningful and playful way, instead of presenting things that say, ‘don’t touch,’” remembers Matthews.
 “We also tried to celebrate the material by using rebar, for example, to help illustrate the structure underneath the seemingly bubble-like exterior.”

-The next two stations elucidate what has gone into the extraordinary Spheres structure.
-“A Living Building” educates visitors on the engineering challenges of creating a perfectly climate-controlled and ideally lit space for plants to thrive, to include a living wall that holds 25,000 plants.
+The next two exhibits elucidate what has gone into the extraordinary Spheres structure.
+“A Living Building” educates visitors on the engineering challenges of creating a perfectly climate-controlled and ideally lit space for plants to thrive, including a living wall that holds 25,000 plants.
 “Inspired Design” explores the design of the Spheres’ structure, from the inspiration found in nature and historic conservatories to NBBJ’s process.
 A puzzling physical hands-on at this station invites visitors to build a Catalan solid.

 From A to Z